brenem/advent-of-code/README.md

-# App
+# Advent Of Code

-Advent of Code 2024 in Typescript
+Advent of Code in Typescript

 ## Overview

-This project is a TypeScript implementation for solving Advent of Code 2024 challenges.
+This project is a TypeScript implementation for solving Advent of Code challenges.
 It includes various utilities and services to scaffold, run, and test the challenges.

 ## Commands